-Recognized recurring treatment revenues for the three months ended March 31, 2024 were \$4,696, which we estimate is approximately 65,000 XTRAC treatments with prices between \$65 and \$95 per treatment, compared to recurring treatment revenues for the three months ended March 31, 2023 of \$5,209, which we estimate is approximately 68,000 XTRAC treatments with prices between \$65 and \$95 per treatment.
-In connection with the launch of TheraClear, there were 104 and 58 TheraClear devices placed in dermatologists' offices in the United States under our recurring procedures model as of March 31, 2024 and 2023, respectively.
-Nominal revenue was earned from these devices during the three months ended March 31, 2024 and 2023.
+Recognized recurring treatment revenue for the three months ended June 30, 2024 was \$5,339, which we estimate is approximately 67,000 XTRAC treatments with prices between \$65 to \$95 per treatment, compared to recognized recurring treatment revenue for the three months ended June 30, 2023 of \$5,456, which we estimate is approximately 72,000 XTRAC treatments with prices between \$65 to \$95 per treatment.
+Recognized recurring treatment revenue for the six months ended June 30, 2024 was \$10,035, which we estimate is approximately 132,000 XTRAC treatments with prices between \$65 to \$95 per treatment, compared to recognized recurring treatment revenue for the six months ended June 30, 2023 of \$10,665, which we estimate is approximately 140,000 XTRAC treatments with prices between \$65 to \$95 per treatment.
+In connection with the launch of TheraClear, there were 117 and 73 TheraClear devices placed in dermatologists' offices in the United States under our recurring procedures model as of June 30, 2024 and 2023, respectively.
+Nominal revenue was earned from these devices during the three and six months ended June 30, 2024 and 2023.

 Increases in procedures are dependent upon building market acceptance through marketing programs with our physician partners and their patients to show that the XTRAC procedures will be of clinical benefit and will be generally reimbursed by insurers.
 We believe that several factors have an impact on the prescribed use of XTRAC treatments for psoriasis and vitiligo patients.
 Specifically, we believe that there is a lack of awareness of the positive effects of XTRAC treatments among both sufferers and providers; and the treatment regimen, which can sometimes require up to 12 or more treatments, has limited XTRAC use to certain patient populations.

-We reduced our direct-to-patient advertising over the course of 2023, which we believe contributed to a reduction in number of XTRAC treatments compared to prior periods that has continued into the first quarter of 2024.
-Therefore, our strategy going forward is to increase our direct-to-patient program for XTRAC advertising in the United States, targeting psoriasis and vitiligo patients through a variety of media and through our use of social media such as Facebook and Twitter.
-We monitor the results of our advertising expenditures in this area to reach the more than 10 million patients in the United States we believe are afflicted with these diseases.
+We reduced our direct-to-patient advertising over the course of 2023, which we believe contributed to a reduction in the number of XTRAC treatments compared to prior periods that continued into 2024.
+Therefore, our strategy going forward is to increase our direct-to-patient program for XTRAC advertising in the United States, targeting psoriasis and vitiligo patients through a variety of media and through our use of social media such as Facebook and X (formerly Twitter).
+We monitor the results of our advertising expenditures in this area in order to effectively reach the more than 10 million patients in the United States we believe are afflicted with these diseases.

 Revenues from dermatology recurring procedures are recognized over the estimated usage period of the agreed upon number of treatments, as the treatments are being used.
-As of March 31, 2024 and 2023, we deferred domestic net revenues of \$1,938 and \$2,103, respectively, which will be recognized as revenue over the remaining usage period for the related placements.
+As of June 30, 2024 and 2023, we deferred domestic net revenues of \$1,850 and \$2,027, respectively, which will be recognized as revenue over the remaining usage period for the related placements.
 Lower deferred revenue from the fourth quarter of 2023 negatively impacted the first quarter of 2024 as compared to the first quarter of 2023, when higher deferred revenue from the fourth quarter of 2022 positively impacted that period.